Trinitui/100-days-of-code/log.md

 ### Day 13: August 9, 2020

 **Today's Progress**: Finished with React Challenges.
 Organized AndrewBot in git a bit better.
+Started Redux Challenges.

 **Thoughts:** React was hard!
 But I have a good grasp of it.
 I should try building something with it.